 There was a Hollywood movie several years ago that spun James’ biography by introducing a heterosexual love affair with a male governor who fell in love with James as a woman.
 This is unsubstantiated by any historical documentation.
 Some accounts that I suspect have been “straightened up” (we’ve seen it before) state that the servant who undressed James at death saw abdominal stretch marks that proved James had been pregnant into late term.

-Although we’ll never know the true story – James never recorded any thoughts on the subject – this feminist has to side with the queers.
+Although we’ll never know the true story – James never recorded any thoughts on the subject – Yours Truly, a Queer Feminist, has to side with the queers.

 First, there’s his lifelong insistence on never being undressed, even at death.
 If James were living as a man only for career purposes, the case could be made that the empowered-female-within would have wanted to be unmasked at the end of life.